ywkawai/FE-Project/README.md

 ## Simple samples for intrduction to DGM.
 ### 1D problems
-  - linear advection equation
+  - Linear advection equation
     - various profiles of advected quantity
   - linear advection-diffusion equation

 ### 2D problems
-  - linear advection equation in a rectangle domain
+  - Linear advection equation in a rectangle domain
     - various profiles of advected quantity and flow
-  - linear advection equation in a cubed sphere domain
+  - Linear advection equation in a cubed sphere domain

 ### 3D problems
-  - linear advection equation in a cubic domain
+  - Linear advection equation in a cubic domain
     - various profiles of advected quantity
+  - Linear advection equation in a cubed sphere domain
   - Euler equation in a cubic domain
     - Test the propagation of sound waves with HEVI temporal methods